-"When the structures or work authorized by this nationwide permit are still in existence at the time the property is transferred, the terms and conditions of this nationwide permit, including any special conditions, will continue to be binding on the new owner(s) of the property.
-To validate the transfer of this nationwide permit and the associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below."
+When the structures or work authorized by this nationwide permit are still in existence at the time the property is transferred, the terms and conditions of this nationwide permit, including any special conditions, will continue to be binding on the new owner(s) of the property.
+To validate the transfer of this nationwide permit and the associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below.

+(Transferee)

-(Transferee) (Date)
+(Date)

 □ 30.
 Compliance Certification.
-Each permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and any required compensatory mitigation.
-The success of any required permittee responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
+Each permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
+The success of any required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
 The Corps will provide the permittee the certification document with the NWP verification letter.
-The certification document will include: ☐ (a) A statement that the authorized work was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions; ☐ (b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
-If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(l)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and (b) Contents of Pra Construction Notification: The \Box (c) The signature of the permittee certifying the completion of the work and mitigation. ☐ 31.
-Pre-Construction Notification. \Box (a) Timing.
+The certification document will include:

+\Box (a) A statement that the authorized activity was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions;

+\Box (b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
+If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(1)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and

+□ (c) The signature of the permittee certifying the completion of the activity and mitigation.
+The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity or the implementation of any required compensatory mitigation, whichever occurs later.

+□ 31.
+Activities Affecting Structures or Works Built by the United States.
+If an NWP activity also requires permission from the Corps pursuant to 33 U.S.C.
+408 because it will alter or temporarily or permanently occupy or use a U.S. Army Corps of Engineers (USACE) federally authorized Civil Works project (a

+"USACE project"), the prospective permittee must submit a preconstruction notification.
+See paragraph (b)(10) of general condition 32.
+An activity that requires section 408 permission is not authorized by NWP until the appropriate Corps office issues the section 408 permission to alter, occupy, or use the USACE project, and the district engineer issues a written NWP verification.

+□ 32.
+Pre-Construction Notification.

+\Box (a) Timing.
 Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a pre-construction notification (PCN) as early as possible.
 The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day period to request the additional information necessary to make the PCN complete.
 The request must specify the information needed to make the PCN complete.
 As a general rule, district engineers will request additional information necessary to make the PCN complete only once.
 However, if the prospective permittee does not provide all of the requested information, then the district engineer will notify the prospective permittee that the PCN is still incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
-The prospective permittee shall not begin the activity until either: \Box (1) He or she is notified in writing by the district engineer that the activity may proceed under the NWP with any special conditions imposed by the district or division engineer; or \Box (2) 45 calendar days have passed from the district engineer's receipt of the complete PCN and the prospective permittee has not received written notice from the district or division engineer.
-However, if the permittee was required to notify the Corps pursuant to general condition 18 that listed species or critical habitat might be affected or in the vicinity of the project, or to notify the Corps pursuant to general condition 20 that the activity may have the potential to cause effects to historic properties, the permittee cannot begin the activity until receiving written notification from the Corps that there is "no effect" on listed species or "no potential to cause effects" on historic properties, or that any consultation required under Section 7 of the and/or Section 106 of the National Historic
+The prospective permittee shall not begin the activity until either:

+\Box (1) He or she is notified in writing by the district engineer that the activity may proceed under the NWP with any special conditions imposed by the district or division engineer; or